-The facilities including the sound system, the breakout rooms, the refreshments and meals, the exhibition space and field sites were scored between excellent to good, though some participants felt the that refreshments and meals, exhibition space and field sites were needed some improvement.
+The facilities including; the sound system, the breakout rooms, the refreshments and meals, the exhibition space and field sites were scored between excellent to good, though some participants felt the that refreshments and meals, exhibition space and field sites were needed some improvement.

-The general organization was excellent to very good, but with need for improvement in areas of document access, time management, refreshments and the conference table appearance.
+The general organization was rated as excellent to very good, but with need for improvement in areas of document access, time management, refreshments and the conference table appearance.

-Whereas both the opening and closing ceremonies were rated excellent to very good in aspects including facilitation, time management, observation of protocol, relevance of the statements to the AAEW themes and the general organization, the closing ceremony needed improvement in terms of general organization and participation.
+The opening and closing ceremonies were rated excellent to very good in aspects including; facilitation, time management, observation of protocol, relevance of the statements to the AAEW themes and the general organization, however, the closing ceremony needed improvement in terms of general organization and participation.

 The General Assembly was rated excellent and very good in all aspects including its facilitation, Decision making, representativeness, inclusiveness in participation, adequacy of the agenda, deliberation atmosphere and on following the AFAAS constitutional provisions.
-Requirement improvement was highlighted in areas of time management and inclusiveness of participation.
+Improvement was required in areas of time management and inclusiveness of participation.

-The plenary sessions and the parallel sessions were generally rated excellent to very good in aspects of Facilitation, Time management, inclusive participation, Relevance of the outcomes, Depth of discussions, Preparedness of the presenters, Choice of the presenters, Deliberation atmosphere, Practical relevance of content to the farmers, Appropriateness of content to Agricultural extension workers.
-In contrast, there was expressed need for improvement in all these aspects for the side events, poster presentations, exhibitions and field visits.

-In terms of participation, whereas the parallel was fairly balanced ranging between 69 -53%, and participation in the side events was somewhat unbalance, ranging between 30-7%.
+The plenary sessions and the parallel sessions were generally rated excellent to very good in aspects of; Facilitation, Time management, Inclusive participation, Relevance of the outcomes, Depth of discussions, Preparedness of the presenters, Choice of the presenters, Deliberation atmosphere, Practical relevance of content to the farmers, Appropriateness of content to Agricultural extension workers.
+In contrast, for the side events, poster presentations, exhibitions and field visits, there was expressed need for improvement in all these aspects.
+Participation in the parallel sessions was fairly balanced ranging between 69 -53%, whereas, participation in the side events was somewhat unbalance, ranging between 30-7%.
 There was need to improve the enrolment of participants for the different side events.

 The event was rated either as an excellent or very good source of knowledge by the majority of the participants.
-Some of the themes were exceptionally new knowledge to the participants especially; Farmer to Farmer extension approaches (60%); Farmer Field Schools approaches (50%), the market systems approach (50%)

-and the Farmer Agent models (50%).
-The Visit and train and the single spine approaches were not score as new knowledge to the participants.
+Some of the themes were exceptionally new knowledge to the participants especially; Farmer to Farmer extension approaches (60%); Farmer Field Schools approaches (50%), the market systems approach (50%) and the Farmer Agent models (50%).
+The Visit and train and the single spine approaches were not scored as new knowledge to the participants.

-New knowledge gained during the extension week.
+New knowledge was gained during the extension week.

-The participants mainly learnt three (3) new approaches to professionalization; Lobbying and advocacy for Agricultural Extension and Advisory Service (53%), Ethical standards for AEAS (56%), and AEAS guidelines, Strategies and policies (43%).
+The participants mainly learnt three (3) new approaches to professionalization; Lobbying and advocacy for Agricultural Extension and

+Advisory Service (53%), Ethical standards for AEAS (56%), and AEAS guidelines, Strategies and policies (43%).
 The participants score the East African Community Common Markets (53%) and the African Continental Free Trade Market (AfCTA) as the new trade regimes that learnt during the extension week.